 The Apartment, Jack Lemmon, Shirley MacLaine, Fred MacMurray.
 Jack Lemmon has let his superiors at work use his apartment for their out-of-wedlock assignments.
 It doesn’t really bother him until he falls for the girl involved with his boss.

 Gaslight, Ingrid Bergman, Charles Boyer, Joseph Cotten.
 A truly evil character marries Bergman as part of a scheme to steal hidden jewels.

 The Heiress, Olivia de Haviland, Montgomery Clift.
-Dre Haviland is facing the life of a spinster, browbeaten by her father who compares her, always unfavorably, to her deceased mother.
+De Haviland is facing life as a spinster, browbeaten by her father who compares her, always unfavorably, to her deceased mother.
 Clift, a penniless man of good family asks for her hand in marriage but her father believes him to be only after her inheritance.

 Bird Cage, Robin Williams, Nathan Lane.
 Robin Williams plays the owner of a gay club in Miami.
 His son has become engaged to the daughter of a conservative Senator.
 The pains Williams and his partner, Lane suffer while trying to pretend they are a heterosexual couple when the fiance’s parents come for a visit are hilarious as well as thought provoking.

 Harry Potter, no need to explain anything on these.
 I like the earlier movies best but they are all good.
 Usually, I like the book version better than the movie, but for Harry Potter, the opposite is true.
 Unbelievably imaginative, what a treat for today’s kids (and grown-ups!)

 Love Actually, Liam Neesam, Emma Thompson, Hugh Grant, Colin Firth, Kiera Knightly, Alan Rickman, Laura Linney.
 An outstanding cast portrays so many love affairs, most have happy endings, though not all.
 This is a favorite Christmas movie, some good music throughout.